qed-project/manifest/README.md

 The QED Project wants to advance mathematical rigor, accessibility, and collaboration through computational mathematics.

+## Archived

+This manifesto moved to the monorepo [qed-project/project](https://github.com/qed-project/project)!

 ## Goals

 - make mathematics more accessible for everyone